Mindset & Lifestyle

 Rouders Best poker movie

 Rounders is one of the few poker movies that can be called a true masterpiece.
-Coming close to its 30th anniversary, the movie is still watched every year by thousands of avid poker fans who simply can’t get enough of the iconic scenes from this film.
+Coming up on its 30th anniversary, the movie is still watched every year by thousands of avid poker fans who simply can’t get enough of its iconic scenes.

 Starring Matt Damon as Mike McDermott, Rounders follows the life story of a young New York rounder who forgets the cardinal rule of poker and loses his entire bankroll in a single sitting in an underground game against the villain Teddy KGB.

-Mike vows to his fiancé that he is done with poker, but when his childhood friend Worm gets out of prison, he is quickly suckered back into the lifestyle he enjoys the most.
+Mike vows to his fiancée that he is done with poker, but when his childhood friend Worm gets out of prison, he is quickly suckered back into the lifestyle he enjoys the most.

-Rounders appeals to many poker players as they can see a little bit of themselves in Mike, Worm, or some of the other characters in the movie, but for many other reasons as well.
+Rounders appeals to many poker players because they can see a little bit of themselves in Mike, Worm, or other characters in the movie, but also for many other reasons.

 The games and poker hands depicted in the movie may be a bit unrealistic at times, but they paint a pretty good picture of the way poker was in the 90s.